Thurston County Running and Track and Field: The Top Influencer In Thurston County Running And Track and Field History

 Jeff Ramsey won the national Junior Olympics running in the low 47s for 400 meters back in the '70s.
 Jeff was a state 400-meter champion who still holds the Olympia High School record for 400 meters after all of these years.
 Jeff went on to place fourth in the NCAA Division 1 600 meter indoor championships while competing for Washington State.
 Jeff is back in the Thurston County community after living out of state for many years.
 Ramsey ran the 100 meters, 200 meters, and 400 meters for the T.C.
 Striders.

 Ramsey is a member of his high school Hall Of Fame.
+His school record in the 400 meters is closing in on 50 years.

 Janet Henrich (Knight now) from the Thurston County Striders and Olympia High School married North Central High School (Spokane) coach Jon Knight.
 North Central has won more state 3A boy's cross country titles than any other school in Washington State History and won a national championship.
 N.C. also holds the all-time boy's consecutive state cross-country championships at 11 titles.
 Janet is a part of that excellent coaching legacy at North Central as she supports the program and her husband, Jon.